-- 2. Check that the service brake pedal is released.

-- 3. Key switch is in the OFF position.

-- 4. Direction control lever is in neutral.

-- 5. Fasten the tow bar to the lift truck.

-- 6. Remove the wheel blocks.
+- 2. Check that the service brake pedal is released. - When the key is turned off, the parking brake operates automatically. - 4.
+Direction control lever is in neutral. - 5.
+Fasten the tow bar to the lift truck. - Remove the wheel blocks.
 Tow the lift truck slowly.
 Do not tow any faster than 2 km/h (1.2 mph).